aims-umich/neorl/README.md

 ### Knowledge Prerequisites

-**Note: despite the simplicity of NEORL usage, most algorathims, especially the neuro-based, need some basic knowledge about the optimisation research and neural networks in supervised and reinforcement learning**.
-Using NEORL without sufficient knowledge may lead to undesirable results due to the poor selection of algorathims hyperparameters.
+**Note: despite the simplicity of NEORL usage, most algorithms, especially the neuro-based, need some basic knowledge about the optimisation research and neural networks in supervised and reinforcement learning**.
+Using NEORL without sufficient knowledge may lead to undesirable results due to the poor selection of algorithm hyperparameters.
 You should not utilize this package without some knowledge.

 ## Installation